samsuh/2026-journal/README.md

 E goes with Dmin9, F7, C7.
 G.
 Combine second progression with first.

-This was a bit deceitful, because it's not exactly using "melody first". it's using key first, and essentially choosing a chord progression, but using the melody to choose the voicings of the chords.
+This was misleading, because it's not exactly using "melody first". it's using key first, and essentially choosing a chord progression, but using the melody to choose the voicings of the chords.
 So it's more accurtely "choose chord voicings in your progressions using a melody"

 ## 2/21/26 - Saturday